 Train yourself to clock out

 For an overachiever, there may be no end to the workday.
-But regularly letting work spill into your “off-hours” can lead to burnout over time.
-To prevent this, create your schedule so you have a set number of days per week where working late is simply not an option.
-And to make sure your most important tasks are getting done on these days, divide your to-do list into two columns: “critical” and “can wait.”
+But regularly letting work spill into your off-hours can lead to burnout.
+To prevent this, create your schedule so you have a set number of days per week in which working late is simply not an option.
+To make sure your most important tasks are getting done on these days, divide your to-do list into two columns: “critical” and “can wait.”
 Then, prioritize accordingly.
-At Thrive we call this “relentless prioritization” and “getting comfortable with incompletions.”
-Ultimately, embracing incompletions allows you to leave the office so you can recharge — and bring your indispensable self to work again the next day.
+At Thrive we call this “relentless prioritization” and “getting comfortable with incompletions” of those items that aren’t absolutely essential.
+Ultimately, embracing incompletions allows you to set boundaries and recharge — and bring your indispensable self to work again the next day.